 Submissions must be made by the Department Chair, with a letter of support from the College Dean.
 Courses in the proposed degree program must be designed for either hybrid or online delivery.

 Any approvals for new courses, and approvals for changes of delivery format, must go through the usual course approval process.
 There is no paperwork that needs to be completed to begin offering an existing course as an online or hybrid course.

-As a part of the funding agreement, an Instructional Designer (ID) will be assigned to each project to provide support in development of courses.
+As a part of the funding agreement, an Instructional Designer (ID) may be assigned to each project to provide support in development of courses.
 If your college has an ID staff, then the department can designate an Instructional Designer in their college.
 The ID will assure that each course meets the standards of compliance as set forth by SACS and the THECB, and assist the department in meeting the standards of their traditional course offerings.
 University support will be provided to faculty to help guarantee excellence in format and delivery.

-Our office will consider proposals up to $100,000, with awards based upon merit and funding availability.
+The Office of the Provost will consider proposals up to $100,000, with awards based upon merit and funding availability.